-Terraform is an open-source tool developed by Hashicorp that enables you to provision your infrastructure in a simple, efficient, and declarative manner through repeatable code, whether it be on cloud or on-premises environments.
+Terraform is an infrastructure-as-code (IaC) tool developed by Hashicorp that enables you to provision your infrastructure in a simple, efficient, and declarative manner through repeatable code.

-Terraform’s core (also known as Terraform CLI) is built on a statically-compiled binary that’s developed using the Go programming language.
+Terraform’s core (also known as Terraform CLI) is built on a statically compiled binary developed using the Go programming language.

-This binary is what generates the command line tool (CLI) known as “terraform,” which serves as the primary interface for Terraform users.
-It is open source and can be accessed on the Terraform GitHub repository.
+This binary generates the command-line tool (CLI) “terraform,” which serves as the primary interface for Terraform users.
+It can be accessed on the Terraform GitHub repository.

 Terraform providers are modules that enable Terraform to communicate with a diverse range of services and resources, including but not limited to cloud providers, databases, and DNS services.